 Insisting on Innovation

 This drive to constantly improve has not always been met with open arms.
-After experimenting with aluminum oxide fixtures, Dr. Hahn and engineer Tom Driskell created a “finned,” root-form titanium implant.
+In fact, his role with Steri-Oss was borne of a disagreement over an early “finned” implant Dr. Hahn helped develop.
+After experimenting with aluminum oxide fixtures, Dr. Hahn and engineer Tom Driskell created a finned, root-form titanium implant.
 “As it turned out, the finned implant we developed had some problems.
 It had a locking taper abutment connection that would lose its retention after a few years.
 In many cases, the restoration would come off and the doctor would have to cement the abutment onto the implant.”

 “The second problem was that the implant had fins that would become exposed if there was any crestal bone loss.
 This would require raising a flap and cutting the fins away, but then you still had the esthetic problem of metal showing.
 So I proposed a machined collar with a new prosthetic connection.
 They said they couldn’t do it because it would be too expensive to change the machinery.
 I didn’t want to have my name associated with the implant any longer if they weren’t going to correct the problems.”
 This led Dr. Hahn to other endeavors, including his role with Steri-Oss and, eventually, Nobel Biocare.